jackhumbert/reform/ASSEMBLY.md

 10. Feed both cables through the hole in the main box that is closest to each port of the keyboard.
 11. Mount the keyboard with 6x *M2x4-7985H* screws.
 Pull the keyboard towards you while tightening the screws, or keycaps could later conflict with the hinges if the keyboard is mounted a millimeter too far up.
 12. Mount the *OLED PCBA* with 2x *M2x4-7985H*.
 Remove protection film.
-13. If it is not straight, very gently un-warp the keyboard frame, section by section with both hands close together.
-Don’t bend it with both hands on opposite ends of the frame–you’ll likely twist it, especially the thinnest parts around the display!
+13. If it is not straight, very gently un-warp the *Keyboard Frame*, section by section with both hands close together.
-14. Plug the keyboard frame into the main box and mount it with 6x *M2x5-965H* screws.
+14. Plug the *Keyboard Frame* into the main box and mount it with 6x *M2x5-965H* screws.
 15. Flip the laptop on the back, so that the *Battery Boards* are close to you.
 16. Connect the *USB Cable* coming through the top left hole in the main box to the motherboard’s UI1 header.
 Bend the cable down near the plug.
 17. Connect the *SYSCTL Cable* cable coming through the top right hole in the main box to the motherboard’s SYSCTL header.
 Bend the cable down near the plug.